Skip to content

 > set nod2

-Use this when normal debug output is not enough.
-It is verbose.
+Use d2 when normal debug output is not enough.
+It is very verbose.

 One-shot example: